 As your business grows, you may need more funding.
 If your credit is maxed, invoice factoring provides you with the cash you need to continue your operations.

 In many business-to-business industries, it’s common to wait 30 days or more for customer payment.
 However, this makes it challenging to stay caught up on bills, meet payroll and invest in new resources.
-Accounts-receivable financing eliminates this gap by paying you same day on your invoices.
+Accounts-receivable financing eliminates this gap by paying you the same day on your invoices.
 Let TCI Business Capital worry about when the invoice will be paid, so you focus on your business.

 Start-up companies need funding to get going.
 Invoice factoring provides cash to start-ups even when they have little-to-no financial history.